 Carbohydrates are the enemy

 “This is a very common one in aesthetic sports, such as dance or even cross country,” says Dr. Brown.
-“We know that carbohydrates are a fuel source for high intensity exercise.
-Sports nutrition for endurance athletes or high intensity athletes needs to contain adequate carbohydrates to fuel that exercise.”
-If carbohydrates are too low, it will be challenging to maintain intensity of exercise.
+“We know that carbohydrates are a fuel source for high-intensity exercise.
+Sports nutrition for endurance athletes or high-intensity athletes needs to contain adequate carbohydrates to fuel that exercise.”
+If carbohydrates are too low, it will be challenging to maintain the intensity of exercise.

-A related myth is that sport drinks are bad because they contain so much sugar.
-However, these drinks are made for athletes who are expending large amounts of energy.
-And aside from carbohydrates, hydration for athletes is very important.
 However, these drinks are not for everyone, and should be looked at more as a supplement for athletes, not a food replacement.
-Dr. Brown concludes “Would I recommend sports drinks to someone who was sedentary?
+Dr. Brown concludes, “Would I recommend sports drinks to someone who was sedentary?
 No, I would not.
 But nutrition recommendations change for an athlete.”

 Gluten-Free is healthy